Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
-Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
-I am interested in numerical analysis, applied analysis, probability related to quantum material, quantum tech.
+I am advised by Prof Luskin at UMN and most of my interests go into numerical analysis, applied analysis, probability related to quantum material, quantum technology.
 For scientific computing, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve scientific problems.

-I am organizing a seminar of quantum error correction and control to understand information theory and coding theory there.
+I am organizing a seminar of quantum error correction during Spring and Summer to have a better understanding of current stage of quantum computer development.

 Research Focus of this month: